Enzoamyr17/kid-dev/BACKEND.md

 - Has many: QuotationForm, PrForm, PoForm, BudgetCategory, ProjectTransaction
 - Fields:
   - `approvedBudget`: Budget allocated for project
-  - `receivable`: (Nullable) Payment received - used only for encoded past projects (PPROJ prefix)
+  - `projectRevenue`: (Nullable) Project revenue/income - used for both regular and encoded projects
-  - Regular projects (PROJ prefix) use QuotationForm bidPrice for income tracking
+  - Regular projects (PROJ prefix) can use this field or QuotationForm bidPrice for income tracking
-  - Past projects (PPROJ prefix) use `receivable` field for income tracking
+  - Past projects (PPROJ prefix) use `projectRevenue` field for income tracking

 ### WorkflowTemplate
 - Has many: WorkflowStage, Project